 Show us the Colors of Your Pride!

-As with most of the endeavors of the Shibaguyz, our mantra of "If it's worth doing, it's worth overdoing!" held true here.
-We started with the They/Them Pullover crochet pattern to speak to Shannon's non-binary gender expression and the Progressive Pride Flag mini quilt project was a way for us to talk about the need for more inclusion of BIPOC and TGNCNB folx in Rainbow Pride Flag and the community as a whole.
+As with most of our endeavors, our mantra of "If it's worth doing, it's worth overdoing!" held true here.
+We started with the They/Them Pullover crochet pattern to speak to the non-binary gender expression and the Progressive Pride Flag mini quilt project was a way for us to talk about the need for more inclusion of BIPOC and TGNCNB2S+ folx in Rainbow Pride Flag and the community as a whole.
 Both were projects created as a way to express our own Pride and it kind of snowballed from there into three different quilt designs during the past year.
 Also true to our modus operandi, we started working out the designs for all of those quilts at the same time.
 Soon, one of the designs started consuming our minds and became almost an obsession.
 Piece by piece, the blocks grew.
 Block by block, our vision expanded… as did the project!
 The patterning experiment became a wall hanging, the wall hanging became a lap throw, the lap throw became a queen sized quilt for our bed which brings us to this pattern release: the Colors of my Pride quilt pattern!

 Before we dive into the new quilt pattern, let's add some context to the content and take a brief look at the history of Pride flags.